cooper/evented-object/README.md

 - **fail\_continue**: _boolean_, if `safe` above is enabled, this tells the fire to continue even if one of the callbacks fails.
 This could be dangerous if any of the callbacks expected a previous callback to be done when it actually failed.
+- **data**: _requires value_, a scalar value that can be fetched by `$fire->data`
+from within the callbacks.
+Good for data that might be useful sometimes but not frequently enough to deserve a spot in the argument list.
+If `data` is a hash reference, its values can be fetched conveniently with `$fire->data('key')`.

 ## $col->sort\_callbacks